martbetz/martbetz.github.io/betzys-custom-actions.md

 <div align="left">

 <p style="margin-top: -15px;">
-Here's a list of my custom 'right-click' desktop actions that I use with Qterminal and PCManFM-qt as part of the LXqt desktop (I've also included links to any required dependencies).
+Here's a list of my custom 'right-click' desktop actions that I use with Qterminal and PCManFM-qt as part of the LXQt desktop (I've also included links to any required dependencies).
 All action files should be made executable and copied to the following location:</p>
 </div>
 </font>